mikipiki123/PicoW_TCP_access_point/README.md

 How it works?

-Using single control structure:
+The system uses a single control structure called TCP_LOCAL:
-TCP_LOCAL - handles TCP,DHCP,DNS structs and single generic callback function *fn.
+TCP_LOCAL - handles TCP,DHCP,DNS structs and and provides a single generic callback function *fn.

 The module has 3 functions:
 ap_tcp_init - getting from user AP name and password and initialize TCP/IP settings, including DHCP and DNS. ap_tcp_open - open AP and waiting for client connection and responses. ap_tcp_shutdown - closes all Services used by AP.